Antipodean Film Festival: Nicholas Baudin Award, Best Short Film

 Best Short Film (Prix du Meilleur Court Métrage) was awarded in 2000.
 There was no award for a short film in 2001.
 The Nicholas Baudin Award/ Nicholas Baudin Prize, (Prix Nicolas Baudin, Meilleur Court Métrage) has been awarded each year since 2002, named in honour of French explorer Nicholas Baudin.
 As of 2024 it is supported by the Woodside Valley Foundation.

 20th Anniversary Award

 The 20th Anniversary Award for Best Antipodes' Short Film (Prix du 20ème anniversaire pour le meilleur court métrage des Antipodes) was awarded to The Virgin, made by Jack Yabsley.

 Audience Award, Short Film

-The Audience Award, Australian Short Film Today (Prix du Public, Australian Short Film Today) has been awarded since 2020.
+The Audience Award, Australian Short Film Today (Prix du Public, Australian Short Film Today) has been awarded since 2020, but there was no award in 2023.